natallzl/data310/Feb21Response.md

 **What are you functionally accomplishing as you apply the filter to your original array?**

-The 3x3 filter is applied to each pixel in the original array.
+The 3x3 filter is applied to sets of 3x3 pixels in the original array.
 For each pixel, the neighbor values (in a 3x3 area) are considered and the filter is used to calculate a new value for the pixel.
-The pixel and neighbor pixels are multiplied by the filter values and added up to create the new pixel value.
+The pixel and neighbor pixels are multiplied by the filter values and added up to create the new pixel value for the new image.
+The filter is then moved over a column of pixels to the next set of 3x3 pixels, and applied again.

 **Why is the application of a convolving filter to an image useful for computer vision?**